Key features of the COM port scanner app

 Where Modbus is used

-Areas of Modbus industrial application: communication of sensors and actuators with the controller, communication of controllers and control computers, communication with sensors, controllers and corporate networks, connections in SCADA systems, etc.
+Areas of Modbus industrial application: communication of sensors and actuators with the controller, communication of controllers and control computers, communication with sensors, controllers, and corporate networks, connections in SCADA systems, etc.